Tachikawa Ki-55

-The Tachikawa Ki-55 (Allied reporting name Ida) was a Japanese advanced trainer.
+The Tachikawa Ki-55 (Allied reporting name Ida) is a Japanese advanced trainer.

 Design and development

 The excellent characteristics of the Tachikawa Ki-36 made it potentially ideal as a trainer.
-This led to the development of the Ki-55 with a single machine gun 12,7mm.
+This led to the development of the Ki-55.
+The main differences were the installation of dual controls for the instructor at the rear seat.
+Unnecessary equipment was removed, such as armament, radio and radio mast, bomb racks and the fuselage side observation windows.
+The wheel spats would often be removed as well, but not always.

 After successful testing of a prototype in September 1939, the type was put into production as the Tachikawa Army Type 99 Advanced Trainer.

 In all, 1,389 Ki-55 were constructed before production ended in December 1943 - with Tachikawa having built 1078 and Kawasaki 311.

-Both the Ki-55 and the Ki-36 were given the Allied nickname Ida.
+Both the Ki-55 and the Ki-36 were given the Allied reporting name Ida.